IrisC113/study-of-power-outages/README.md

 ></iframe>

 ### Missingness Dependency Analysis
-I will analyze the dependencies with `CLIMATE.CATEGORY` and `YEAR` for the missing case of `OUTAGE.DURATION` following the sample structure you provided.
+I will analyze the dependencies with `CLIMATE.CATEGORY` and `YEAR` for the missing case of `OUTAGE.DURATION`.

 #### **Climate Category Analysis**

 Research question: does the absence of `OUTAGE.DURATION` depend on climate category?

-- **Null hypothesis (H₀):** the distribution of climate categories is the same in the time-length missing and non-missing groups.
+- **Null hypothesis (H₀)**: the distribution of climate categories is the same in the time-length missing and non-missing groups

-- **Alternative hypothesis (H₁):** the distribution of climate categories is different in the time-length missing and non-missing groups.
+- **Alternative hypothesis (H₁)**: the distribution of climate categories is different in the time-length missing and non-missing groups

 <iframe
   src="assets/climate-missingness-proportion.html"